 The John James Trust exists to promote education in the Christian faith among children and young people; support people in training for Christian ministry; relieve poverty and distress created by sudden or unexpected circumstances pursue; any other charitable purpose consistent with those expressed before.

 Students and ministry trainees have two opportunities to apply each year with application deadlines of 31 January and 31 May.
 Other applications can be submitted throughout the year.
 Details here

 Leaders of Worship and Preachers Trust

-Leaders of Worship and Preachers Trust is an ecumenical charity that offers several grants each year towards vocational training for those considering preaching.
+Vocational grants are available to those who need financial assistance in order to enable them to pursue their vocation in ministry, including to those in the early stages of exploring their calling to preach.
 Grants can be used towards course fees and materials for any recognised course that enables the applicant to explore or develop their preaching skills.
 This may include ‘gap year’ style courses as well as continuing professional development courses.

 Sarum St Michael Educational Charity